Observational appearance of Kaluza-Klein black holes: Shadow of Kaluza-Klein black holes

 In this section, we will study the apparent shape of the Kaluza-Klein black hole shadow.
 We consider the celestial coordinates $\bar{\alpha}$ and $\bar{\beta}$~(see \cite{Vazquez04,Abdujabbarov16b} for reference) defined as,

-where $r_0$ denotes the distance between the observer and black hole and $\iota$ - the inclination angle between the black hole spin axis and the observer's line of sight.
-We will

-apply a coordinate independent formalism used in~\cite{Ayzenberg18} to describe the relationship between the shape of the shadow and the deformation parameter.
+where $r_0$ denotes the distance between the observer and black hole and $\iota$ is the inclination angle between the black hole spin axis and the observer's line of sight.
+We will apply the coordinate independent formalism used in~\cite{Ayzenberg18} to describe the relationship between the shape of the shadow and the deformation parameter.
 The horizontal displacement from the center of the image $D$, the average radius of the sphere $\langle R \rangle$, and the asymmetry parameter $A$ parametrize the shape of the shadow.
 We will get similar results with any other chosen parametrizations (see e.g. \cite{Tsukamoto14,Abdujabbarov15}).
 The horizontal displacement $D$ registers the shift of the shadow center from the center of the black hole, and it is defined as

 where $\bar{\alpha}_{max}$ and $\bar{\alpha}_{min}$ represent the maximum and

 minimum horizontal coordinates of the image on the observing screen, respectively.
 We can safely ignore the vertical displacement of the image, since the spacetime in which we are working is axisymmetric.
 The average radius $\langle R \rangle$ defines the average distance between the boundary and the center of the shadow, which is defined by